Metricsmarket-cap

 Is market cap the same as fully-diluted market cap?

-No. Basic market cap uses common shares outstanding from the most recent 10-K, 10-Q, or 20-F. Fully-diluted market cap includes in-the-money options, RSUs, convertibles, and warrants.
-The fully-diluted number is what acquirers price against and what NVCA-model term sheet pre-money/post-money calculations use.
+No. Basic market cap uses common shares outstanding from the company's most recent periodic financial filing.
+Fully-diluted market cap includes in-the-money options, RSUs, convertibles, and warrants.
+The fully-diluted number is what acquirers price against and what term sheet pre-money/post-money calculations use.

 Sources & further reading